RalphHightower/blog/_posts/2024-10-31-MikaBrzezinskiInterviewsStevieNicks.md

 ---
 layout: post
-tags: [Stevie Nicks, The Lighthouse, Fleetwood Mac, Sheryl Crow MSNBC Morning Joe, Women's Healthcare, Donald Trump]
+tags: [Stevie Nicks, The Lighthouse, Fleetwood Mac, Sheryl Crow MSNBC Morning Joe, Women's Healthcare, Donald Trump, politics]
-categories: [2024 presidential election]
+categories: [2024 presidential election, video]
 date: 2024-10-31 2:53 PM
 excerpt: "“Really, if you think about it, no matter who wins — God help us — no matter who wins, it’s not over, right?
 I mean, the government, whatever, we have to figure out a way to bring back Roe v.
 Wade.
 We all had to pick causes.
 This was the cause I chose.
 So you know what, at the end of the ’50s and ’60s and going into the ’70s, everybody was writing protest songs: Bob Dylan, Joan Baez, Joni Mitchell, Stephen Stills, it was like lots and lots and lots” – Stevie Nicks"
 #image: 'BASEURL/assets/blog/img/.png'